-- The development land use is changing from 'Water Compatible' to 'Less Vulnerable'.
-This is due to the proposal of business and industrial uses. - The site is has a number of green areas throughout and building over these will increase the impermeable surface area and therefore the risk of surface water flooding. - Any changes to the island boundaries may increase flood risk.
+- The land use vulnerability classification of this site has changed from the 'Water Compatible' to 'More Vulnerable' category, as residential uses may be included alongside proposed business and industrial uses. - The site is has a number of green areas throughout and building over these will increase the impermeable surface area and therefore the risk of surface water flooding. - Any changes to the island boundaries may increase flood risk.

-- By only permitting 'essential infrastructure' and 'water compatible' developments. - By restricting all developments to outside the 8m Main River buffer zone. - Providing flood plain compensation and run-off storage for new developments. - Include SuDS to manage all surface water runoff on site as per the Local Plan Policy LP 8(B).
+- By only permitting 'essential infrastructure' and 'water compatible' developments. - By restricting all developments to outside the 8m Main River buffer zone. - Providing flood plain compensation and run-off storage for new developments. - Include SuDS to manage all surface water runoff on site as per the Local Plan Policy LP 8(B). - Any development should not prejudice the continued operation of existing river-dependent and river-related uses and must comply with relevant flood risk policy.